sendgrid/docs/source/API_Reference/Web_API/unsubscribes.md

 delete
 {% endanchor %}

 Delete an address from the Unsubscribe list.
-Please note that if no parameters are provided or if empty parameters are provided the ENTIRE list will be removed.
+Use `delete_all=1` in order to delete all addresses from your unsubscribe list.

 {% parameters delete %}
   {% parameter email No 'Must be a valid user account email.'
 'Unsubscribed email address to remove.' %}